Albertsons starts strategic review, shares rise - NewsBreak

 Albertsons starts strategic review, shares rise

-(Reuters) - Albertsons Cos Inc said on Monday it had started a review of potential strategic alternatives, including financial deals, nearly two years after the U.S. grocer went public.
+Feb 28 (Reuters) - Albertsons Cos Inc (ACI.N) said on Monday it had started a review of potential strategic alternatives, including financial deals, nearly two years after the U.S. grocer went public.

 Shares in Albertsons, which last month posted a bigger-than-expected third-quarter profit, increased nearly 10% in extended trading.